Abbayigaru

 Abbayigaru is a 1993 Indian Telugu-language comedy drama film, produced by M. Narasimha Rao under Raasi Movies and directed by E. V. V. Satyanarayana.
 It stars Venkatesh and Meena, with music composed by M. M. Keeravani.
-The film recorded as a Super Hit at the box office.

-The movie is a remake of the 1987 Tamil movie Enga Chinna Rasa, whose story was inspired by the Kannada novel Ardhaangi by B. Puttaswamayya, which incidentally went on to be adapted into a 1969 Kannada movie Mallammana Pavaada.
-The film was dubbed in Tamil as Chinna Yejaman.
+The film was a hit at the box office.
+It is a remake of the 1987 Tamil film Enga Chinna Rasa.
+The film was dubbed in Tamil as Chinna Yejaman, despite the original Tamil version's existence.

 Plot

-Dora Babu is the only child of a multi-millionaire Venkatraidu, who can provide his son with anything he wants, but he loves his mother who ends up dying and his only desire is his mother's love.
-Venkatraidu cheers him up by remarrying a woman Nagamani, a greedy lady who loves money, thinking that she will care for his son as her natural son.
-Nagamani and her brother make Venkatraidu paralyzed, consider him as a mental patient and eventually lock him in a room of the family home.
+Dora Babu is the only child of a multi-millionaire Venkatrayudu, who can provide his son with anything he wants, but he loves his mother who ends up dying and his only desire is his mother's love.
+Venkatrayudu cheers him up by remarrying a woman Nagamani, a greedy lady who loves money, thinking that she will care for his son as her natural son.
+Nagamani and her brother make Venkatrayudu paralyzed, consider him as a mental patient and eventually lock him in a room of the family home.
 Dora Babu becomes devoted to Nagamani, she raises Dora Babu as an uneducated boy since he does anything she says, loves her a lot does whatever she asks of him.